habitry/habitry_source/Habitry.md

 # Habitry
 ## A tutorial for habit-based coaching in groups
 ### ￼Introduction
 Habitry was inspired by interaction with clients as well as research into habit-formation and long-term motivation.
-One of my first clients as a personal trainer was Erin, an 80 year old Irish woman who came into the gym, straight from Mass, only to find her previous personal trainer had stood her up for the 3rd time.
+One of Coach Stevo's first clients as a personal trainer was Erin, an 80 year old Irish woman who came into the gym, straight from Mass, only to find her previous personal trainer had stood her up for the 3rd time.
 She was hopping mad, and just wanted a personal trainer who would show up.

-“My doctor says I need to lose 15 pounds,” she told me with a slight Irish brogue.
+“My doctor says I need to lose 15 pounds,” she told him with a slight Irish brogue.
 She was maybe 5’3” and did not look 80 years old.
 She was active, spry, and still worked a full time job managing the conversion of multiple hospitals to digital record-keeping systems.
-Her apparent motivation and positive attitude were inspiring to me, even at 6AM.
+Her apparent motivation and positive attitude were inspiring to Stevo, even at 6AM.

 “That should be totally possible, Ms. Erin.
 We’ll just need to take a look at what you’re doing now for exercise and diet.”
-I flashed her a confident smile because my freshly minted Strength and Conditioning Specialist Certification from the National Strength and Conditioning Association meant that I had at least gotten some of the answers right on the “fat loss” part of the certification exam.
+Stevo flashed her a confident smile because his freshly minted Strength and Conditioning Specialist Certification from the National Strength and Conditioning Association meant that he had at least gotten some of the answers right on the “fat loss” part of the certification exam.
 “Then we’ll help you create a caloric deficit with more activity and less calories--”

-“Yeah, yeah, yeah,” she dismissed me.
+“Yeah, yeah, yeah,” she dismissed him.
 “Look, I know what to do.
 I just canna make myself do it.”

 #### The Problems
-Before Erin, I thought my job was teaching people what to do when they wanted to change their bodies, get stronger, or be more fit.
-I thought my job was to answer the question, “what do I need to do?”
-But Erin quickly disabused me of that notion, and in my new wisdom, I realized it wasn’t just Erin.
-My clients kept using the word “what” as in, “tell me what to do” and I was taking them at their word.
-I would tell them what they needed to do to change their bodies, get stronger, and be more fit and they would stare at me with a weird mixture of terror, confusion, and boredom.
-But hadn’t they come to me to learn how to deadlift?
+Before Erin, Coach Stevo thought his job was teaching people what to do when they wanted to change their bodies, get stronger, or be more fit.
+He thought my job was to answer the question, “what do I need to do?”
+But Erin quickly disabused him of that notion, and in that new wisdom, Stevo realized it wasn’t just Erin.
+Clients kept using the word “what” as in, “tell me what to do” and he was taking them at their word.
+Stevo would tell them what they needed to do to change their bodies, get stronger, and be more fit and they would stare at him with a weird mixture of terror, confusion, and boredom.
+But hadn’t they come to us to learn how to deadlift?

 ##### The Problem with What “What” Means
 The reason that most clients reach out for help from personal trainers and nutrition coaches is not a lack of general information.
 Almost all of them think they know “what” they need to do.
 In its 2008 Heath and Diet Survey, the USFDA found that 89% of respondents agreed with the statement, “I am confident that I know how to choose healthy foods.”
 That same USFDA survey found that 68% percent of respondents also agreed with the statement, “there are so many recommendations about healthy ways to eat, it is hard for me to know what to believe.”
 So our clients generally know what to do, but are still confused.
 They’re reaching out for help and demanding we “tell them what to do” even though they tell us they already know what healthy choices are.
 So what are they confused about?
 Well, let me ask you a question: